Accuracy-Efficiency Trade-Offs and Accountability in Distributed ML Systems

 \section{Introduction}

 Engineering is defined by trade-offs---by competing goals that need to be negotiated in order to meet system design requirements.
-One of the central trade-offs in engineering, particularly in computer science, is between \emph{accuracy} and \emph{efficiency}.
-More specifically, there is an inherent tension between \emph{how correct} computations are and \emph{how long} it takes to compute them.
+One of the central trade-offs, particularly in computer science, is between \emph{accuracy} and \emph{efficiency}.
+There is an inherent tension between \emph{how correct} computations are and \emph{how long} it takes to compute them.